stevedonovan/gentle-intro/1-basics.md

     println!("res is {}",res);
 }
 ```
-This is much more how C would do it, than C++.
+This is more how C would do it than C++.
 You have to explicitly pass the
 reference (with `&`) and explicitly _dereference_ with `*`.
 And then throw in `mut`
 because it's not the default.
 (I've always felt that C++ references are
 too easy to miss compared to C.)